3 days in Auckland is a short amount of time to see everything the city has to offer. However, you can still see a lot during this time.

 You could spend a few hours walking up and down Queen Street, seeing everything.
 Give yourself lots of time and enjoy your final activity in Auckland!

-Hauraki Gulf – The Hauraki Gulf is close to Auckland its home to a variety of marine life.
+- Hauraki Gulf – The Hauraki Gulf is close to the Auckland region and is home to a variety of marine life.
 Unfortunately, you can’t access the gulf by yourself, but you can go as part of a tour.
 You’ll learn a lot about the diverse marine life that exists in Auckland’s waters and you’ll get fantastic views of the city, Rangitoto Island and the Gulf itself!
 Click here to book your tour!

 Auckland Travel Tips